Top B2B Data APIs, Datasets, and Databases

 Many sales and marketing people find it difficult to accurately target – or engage with – their ideal buyers.
 Data can help you to understand your audience and prospects better.
 This will help you to prioritize and plan your outreach campaigns for better results.

-For example, a custom B2B data provider can provide you a list of specific sales triggers based on intent or technographic data that allow you to see if your prospects are at this point in time interested in a product such as yours.
+For example, a custom B2B sales data provider can provide you a list of specific sales triggers based on intent or technographic data that allow you to see if your prospects are at this point in time interested in a product such as yours.
 With so many innovations in the business world, B2B Data is crucial to the results and productivity of marketing and sales teams.
 It can help with a range of activities such as prospecting-using a range of filters to create lists of contacts your sales team can use; and cold reach- providing your sales team with up-to-date, accurate data that can be used to get in touch with people who look like great leads for your business; and account based marketing- good B2B Data is the fuel for successful ABM campaigns.

 Information on a company’s spending on tech can be used to qualify prospects before you engage with them.